 - Documentation should specify if unilateral or bilateral

 - Documentation should specify if normal native or abnormal connections

 Percutaneous Arteriovenous Creation Upper Extremity – What you need to know:

 - Two different codes

 - Via two access sites, 36837.
-Arterial cath introduced through brachial artery.
-Venous cath (w RF electrode) is introduced through UE, guided by fluoro magnets are used to hold the artery and vein together.
+Arterial catheter introduced through brachial artery.
+Venous catheter (w RF electrode) is introduced through UE, guided by fluoro magnets are used to hold the artery and vein together.
 The RF electrode is the used to create a connection between artery & vein (AV fistula)

-- These codes include UVS, angiography, imaging guidance, & blood flow redirection or maturation techniques (e.g., PTA, coil embolization) performed for fistula creation
+- These codes include vascular US guidance, angiography, imaging guidance, & blood flow redirection or maturation techniques (e.g., PTA, coil embolization) performed for fistula creation

 - These codes are for the upper extremity only; use an unlisted code for the lower extremity